dipankarswargiary/calculator-app/README.md

 Flutter framework.
 It is created using only what I know of flutter till now, so it may not follow Flutter conventions and best practices.
-Happy coding ; )
+Happy coding ; ) library
 ## Features

-- I has a AppBar which title changes depending on which page you are on.
+- It has a AppBar which title changes depending on which page you are on.
-- Has a BottomNavigationBar for navigation.
+- It has a BottomNavigationBar for navigation.
 - Contains four pages: Home, Calculator, About, Settings which are empty pages except the Calculator page.
-- The calculator page features a simple calculator allowing users to perform basic math like: Addigion, Subtraction, Multiplication, Division (May add more operations later).
+- The calculator page features a simple calculator allowing users to perform basic math like: Addigion, Subtraction, Multiplication, Division and Percentage operation - which does not work well because of the `double` datatype's precision limitation. *(May add more operations later)*

-> ---
+>
 > ***Note:** I thought of writing my own operation parser, but then realized
 > that it would be complex and time consuming.
 Since my current primary goal
 > is to learn Flutter, so I decided to use `math_expressions` library instead.